KeShaKreates/KeShaKreates/README.md

 <h1 align="center">Hi, I'm KeSha</h1>

-I am a Full Stack Software Engineer who loves to provide my clients with an aesthetically pleasing and efficient product.
+I am a Software Engineer who loves to provide my clients with an aesthetically pleasing and efficient product.
 I look forward to solving problems and building new things for companies and individuals that need them!

 You can find all of my projects on my <a href="https://keshakreates.com/#](https://keshakreates.com/#)">website</a>.